jameshughes89/cs101/site/topics/car-rental/car-rental.rst

     # Repeat

 * This incremental strategy is great because a lot of the problem solving you will be doing will be incremental
-* ADdditionally, it helps you make sure everything is working along the way
+* Addditionally, it helps you make sure everything is working along the way

     * If everything *was* working and you added two lines of code and suddenly it stops working, perhaps the issue is with the two new lines you wrote